-Each semester students will prepare two case studies for review by their group leader and during a designated group meeting; two students will present their case study for the entire group.
+At least twice each semester students will prepare case studies for review by their group leader and during a designated group meeting, two or three students will present their case study for the entire group.
 Each student in the group will present one case during the course of the academic year.
-The teaching team will cover the subject of the Ministerial Case Presentation and requirements for case study work in PTC during class on October 7, 2015.
+Dr. Reistroffer will cover the subject of the Ministerial Case Presentation and requirements for case study work in PTC during the sixth session of the course (October 24, 2012).
 Reference materials will also be distributed in class and through the CAMS course site.
-(The model case study provided on CAMS is used with permission from the student, now a graduate, who produced it.)
+(The model case study is used with permission from the student, now a graduate, who produced it.)
 All case studies - both those presented in group and those that were not - will be evaluated by the student's small group leader.